shrutipatel1605/Edelweiss-hack/README.md

 # Edelweiss-hack

-# GIt clone The repo by pasting the link in your terminal given below:👇n
+# Git clone The repo by pasting the link in your terminal given below:👇

 git clone https://github.com/soumen246/Edelweiss-hack.git